-- 2 Op Appliance Control Center or Tactical Control Center and click Config - 3 From RCS Console, in the System section, Network Injector, click New Injector. - 4 Compile the required data entering the Network Injector IP address in the Address field and click Save

-See "Network Injector data" on page 108

-Result: the Network Injector appears in the list and the new object to be monitored is added to the Monitor section.

-5 Check Network Injector status in the Monitor section.
-See "Checking Network Injector status" below
+- 2 Open Appliance Control Center or Tactical Control Center and click Config - 3 From RCS Console, in the System section, Network Injector, click New Injector. - 4 Compile the required data entering the Network Injector IP address in the Address field and click Save - See "Network Injector data" on page 108 - Result: the Network Injector appears in the list and the new object to be monitored is added to the Monitor section. - Check Network Injector status in the Monitor section.
+See "Checking Network Injector status" on the facing page